Grace d'Almeida

 Grâce d'Almeida Adamon (1951–2005) was a Beninese lawyer, feminist, and human rights activist.
+She was included in a group of 1,000 women from around the world who were nominated as a group for the 2005 Nobel Peace Prize.

 Biography

 Grace Antonia Almeida Benoite Adamon was born on 21 March 1951 in Dakar, Senegal.
 She attended primary school at the Sisters of Porto-Novo and then moved to Dahomey (now Benin) with her family where she attended secondary school.
 She enrolled in the College of Our Lady of the Apostles in Cotonou and in 1972 took the baccalaureate series A in Guebwiller, France.
 She earned her diploma and master's degree from Panthéon-Assas University in Paris.
 She studied law at Pantheon-Sorbonne University, specialising in maritime law and the civil and commercial rights of workers.
 After receiving her postgraduate DEA, she returned to Pantheon-Assas, where she earned her CAPA law degree.

 D'Almeida Adamon started practicing as a lawyer in Paris in 1977.
 She returned to Cotonou the following year.
 She was a professor of law at the National University of Benin and was noted for her defence of women's rights.

 In 1990, D'Almeida Adamon was elected one of thirteen legal representatives to establish a new, democratic Beninese constitution as part of the National Conference.
 She was the only woman member.
 That year, she also founded the Association of Jurists of Benin (AFJB).
 The human rights organisation promoted women's access to legal services and defended children's and women's rights.
 She also co-founded the African Institute of Human Rights and the Promotion of Democracy.
 D'Almeida Adamon worked for United Nations (UN) programmes and non-governmental organisations.
 She was instrumental in the UN programme that ran Burkina Faso's Democratic Center for Domestic Governance in the 1990s.
 She participated in the Independent International Commission on Kosovo.